 Build an obstacle course using soft objects, like pillows or cushions.
 Add in some soft balls to entice your little one to try rolling, throwing, and chasing.

 You’ve probably noticed your fourteen month old is trying to be more independent and may also be more mobile.
 This combination creates a need for close supervision as your baby continues to explore the world around them.
-Now is a great time to babyproof around the house for any new safety concerns (think: anchoring furniture and child proof door knobs).
+Now is a great time to babyproof around the house for any new safety concerns.

 Is there a 14 month old sleep regression?anchor